edhowland/vish/Syntax.md

 ## Reserved Keywords

-The following keywords have speacial meaning to Vish and cannot be used as identifiers or function names:
+The following keywords have special meaning to Vish and cannot be used as identifiers or function names:

 - loop - Sets a loop that infinitely runs its block argument.